-The input to the CoverageMetrics algorithm is a BAM file; its outputs are files containing the metrics data organized by partition, aggregation and output.
+The input to the CoverageMetrics algorithm is a BAM file, it is recommended to use the after Deduplication BAM file for this analysis; its outputs are files containing the metrics data organized by partition, aggregation and output.
 Possible outputs are:

-- summary: contains the depth data. - statistics: contains the histogram of loci with specific depth. - cumulative_coverage_counts: contains the histogram of loci with depth larger than x. - cumulative coverage proportions: contains the normalized histogram of loci with depth larger than x.
+- summary: contains the depth data. - statistics: contains the histogram of loci with specific depth. - cumulative coverage counts: contains the histogram of loci with depth larger than x. - cumulative_coverage_proportions: contains the normalized histogram of loci with depth larger than x.